-4 The measures were organized by the following domains: Primary Care Access and Preventive Care, Maternal and Perinatal Health, Care of Acute and Chronic Conditions, Behavioral Health Care, Dental and Oral Health Services, Experience of Care, and Long-Term Services and Supports.
+&lt;sup>4 The measures were organized by the following domains: Primary Care Access and Preventive Care, Maternal and Perinatal Health, Care of Acute and Chronic Conditions, Behavioral Health Care, Dental and Oral Health Services, Experience of Care, and Long-Term Services and Supports.

-This report, which is being made available for public comment, summarizes the Workgroup's review process, discussions, and recommendations.
-CMCS will use the Workgroup's recommendations, public comments received on this report, and additional stakeholder input from the CMCS Quality Technical Advisory Group and federal liaisons to inform decisions about updates to the 2021 Core Sets.
+This report provides an overview of the Child and Adult Core Sets, describes the 2021 Core Set Annual Review process, shares state perspectives on Core Set reporting, summarizes the Workgroup's recommendations for improving the Core Sets, and presents the public comments submitted on the draft report.
+CMCS will use the Workgroup's recommendations, public comments received on the draft report, and additional input from CMCS's state Medicaid and CHIP Quality Technical Advisory Group, internal CMS stakeholder meetings, and interagency federal partners, to inform decisions about updates to the 2021 Core Sets.
 CMCS will release the 2021 Core Sets through a CMCS Informational Bulletin by December 31, 2020.
-Please submit public comments via email by August 10, 2020, at 8 p.m.
-Eastern Time to MACCoreSetReview@mathematica-mpr.com and include "2021 Core Set Review Public Comment" in the subject line.